cdiggins/plato/README.md

 Plato is a pure functional programming language that is strict subset of C# 8.0.

+Plato is designed as a general purpose cross-platform functional programming language that is appropriate for high-performance computing
+(e.g., 3D real-time graphics) and that is easy to learn.

 # Implementation

 The current Plato implementation is a [Source Generator](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview)